elizabethlumban/checklist/01 - GIT/git.md

 ### How to commit your local changes

-To commit all yoyour local change.
+To commit all your local change.

 * git add .  ``` This will select files under the current directory.
 Git will will grab all new or changed files ```
 * git commit -m "comment on the change done"